-It also has Dual Conversion Gain that converts the light received into an electronic signals.
-According to the illumination of the area and Super PD, a high-performance phase detection with auto-focus technology.
+It also has a dual conversion gain that converts the light received into electric signals, according to the illumination of the environment.
+Also, it delivers sharper results through Super PD, a high-performance phase detection with auto-focus technology.